prescottbreeden/de-formed-validations/README.md

 De-Formed Validations is an unopinionated API to manage form and data validations in JavaScript.

-## Why use De-Formed?

-De-Formed takes a simple schema definition and generates a JavaScript object containing read-only objects and functions to handle validation-related tasks.
-All validations are de-coupled from your form and controller architecture allowing them to be executed in any context.
-Just define as many functions as you find necessary in your schema and then execute them on whichever events you choose (client-side or server-side).
-This provides you with a function-based, modular approach to design validation patterns that meet your requirements without the hassle of managing the validation data yourself.

 ## TL;DR

 1. Works for Client or Server.